-What’s a flow battery?
+What’s a Flow Battery?

 Flow batteries are a type of chemical energy storage device, much as lead and lithium batteries are.
 You can read more about how flow batteries work here.

-What are the advantages of the ZCell?
+What are the Advantages of Redflow’s ZCell Battery?

 - No electrolyte degradation.
 The ability of the ZCell to hold a charge does not degrade over time, because the electrolyte does not break down with use (as happens in most other non-flow chemical batteries).
 This means that one battery cycle will consist of the charge and discharge of 10kWh of energy (minus efficiency losses).